0xB10C/b10g/_posts/2017-12-18-The-300MB-default-maxmempool-problem.md

 ![chained mempool transactions]({{ site.baseurl }}/images/2017-12-18/chained-mempool-tx.png)

 The real issue appears when the original sender is not aware of this and has a peer with a larger-than-default mempool.
 He unknowingly continues to chain transactions to a unconfirmed parent transaction that the vast majority of the network rejects.
+The incomming transaction simply spends an output that is unknown to the node.

 # A Solution

-The Solution might simply be:
+A Solution might simply be:

 > **Pay more fees if you want to make sure your transactions don't get dropped.**

 And maybe consider doing some sort of checking if you create long chains of unconfirmed low-fee transactions.

+To temporarily fix this one could rebroadcast all dropped transactions in the correct order hoping that they don't get dropped again.